NordicSemiconductor/pc-ble-driver-js/README.md

 Installing `pc-ble-driver-js` requires a bit more than the usual `$ npm install` because of it's C/C++ `pc-ble-driver` dependency.
 For detailed guidelines on building and installing `pc-ble-driver-js` and it's dependencies see [Installation.md](./Installation.md).

-## Examples/system tests
+## Getting started

-Examples/system tests require one or more development kits to be connected to your computer.
-These tests can be found in the `test` directory, and have to be run manually.
-F.ex. to test scanning, run:
+The [examples](./examples) and [integration tests](./test) serve as a great starting point for development with `pc-ble-driver-js`.
+Examples include a [heart rate monitor](./examples/heart_rate_monitor.js) (BLE peripheral) and [heart rate collector](./examples/heart_rate_collector.js) (BLE master) and show the basic structure of an application built on `pc-ble-driver-js`.
+To run the heart rate monitor example, verify your nRF5 connectivity chip is set-up and connected to your PC and run:

-    node test/simpleScanTest.js
+    $ node examples/heart_rate_monitory.js

 ## Contributing